HoiJean/djangoforbeginners-book/manuscript/ch5.md

 ]
 ~~~~~~~~

-Update the `base.html` template as follows.
+Then update the `base.html` template as follows.

 {title="Code",lang="html"}
 ~~~~~~~~